-In 2007, PMMA expanded its services to include patients in the home setting and in other long-term care communities.
-The decision to expand into the Wichita, Kansas, market was made in 2014.
+The decision to open a second location in the Wichita, Kansas, market was made in 2014.
 The Wichita hospice was first licensed in February 2016, and the hospices were renamed Heart & Soul Hospice in June 2016.

 Today, Heart & Soul Hospice continues its proud history of providing compassionate end-of-life care guided by Christian values.